 (f) The oversight of, and responsibility for, emissions information within the entity.

+(g) Whether the entity has an internal audit function and, if so, its activities and main findings with respect to emissions.

+Procedures to Obtain an Understanding and to Identify and Assess Risks of Material Misstatement

-(g) Whether the entity has an internal audit function and, if so, its activities and main findings with respect to emissions.25.
-The procedures to obtain an understanding of the entity and its environment and to identify and assess risks of material misstatement shall include the following: (Ref: Para.
-A55–A56)
+24. The procedures to obtain an understanding of the entity and its environment and to identify and assess risks of material misstatement shall include the following: (Ref: Para.
+A52–A53, A62)

 (a) Inquiries of those within the entity who, in the practitioner’s judgment, have information that is likely to assist in identifying and assessing risks of material misstatement due to fraud or error.